What is the College Football Playoff?

 Beginning with the 2014-15 season, college football began the postseason playoff era.
 The format: four teams, two semifinals played in bowl games and a national championship game.
 The semifinals will rotate among six bowls: Cotton, Fiesta, Orange, Peach, Rose and Sugar.
 Each semifinal will be played during the New Year's holiday with the national title game on a Monday night at least a week later.

-A committee of university presidents approved a plan for a four-team college football playoff, starting in 2014.
-Here's what you need to know about the new postseason format put together by the commissioners of the 11 major college football conferences and Notre Dame's athletic director.
+A committee of university presidents approved a plan for a four-team college football playoff.
+Here's what you need to know about the postseason format put together by the commissioners of the 11 major college football conferences and Notre Dame's athletic director.

-The College Football Playoff Selection Committee will announce the playoff semifinal pairings and semifinal bowl assignments at 12:45 p.m..
-At 2:45 p.m., the committee will announce the Cotton, Fiesta, Peach and Orange bowls pairings, as well as the final top 25 rankings.
+The College Football Playoff Selection Committee will announce the playoff semifinal pairings and semifinal bowl assignments at noon on Dec.
+6. The committee will announce the Cotton, Fiesta, Peach and Orange bowls pairings, as well as the final top 25 rankings after that.

 Frequency of Rankings

 Selection Committee members will have a wealth of information including review of video, statistics and their own expertise to guide them in their deliberations.
 They will emphasize obvious factors like win-loss records, strength of schedule, conference championships won, head-to-head results and results against common opponents.
 The playoff group has retained SportSource Analytics to provide the data platform for the committee’s use.
-While the details of the platform have not been finalized, it is anticipated that it will include countless pieces of statistical information for every Football Bowl Subdivision team.
 It will also include general information such as each team’s opponents’ record and opponents’ opponents’ records.
 The platform will allow the committee members to compare and contrast every team on every level possible.